alz-epidemic.png

 Battle for the Brain proceeds are donated to Emory’s Goizueta Alzheimer’s Disease Research Center and support unrestricted research relating to digital and traditional biomarkers so that we can detect and treat Alzheimer’s and dementia in their earliest stages.

-Treatments for Alzheimer’s and dementia will be most effective if we can detect the different pathologies of the disease before cognitive problems occur.
-Blood-based biomarkers will change the way we diagnose and treat Alzheimer’s and dementia, allowing us to detect problems early and prevent future cognitive decline.”
+Early diagnostics, specifically blood-based biomarker tests, will change the way we diagnose and treat Alzheimer’s and dementia, allowing us to detect problems early and prevent future cognitive decline.